Nonprofit H-1B Sponsorship Jobs in North Carolina

 Get Access To All Jobs

-Job Roles in Nonprofit in North Carolina
+H-1B Nonprofit Job Roles in North Carolina

-Healthcare Administration216 jobs
+Healthcare Administration51 jobs

-Patient Services & Wellbeing136 jobs
+Patient Services & Wellbeing30 jobs

-Nursing131 jobs
+Physicians30 jobs

-Customer Service & Support35 jobs
+Customer Service & Support13 jobs

-Caregiving & Elderly Support30 jobs
+Caregiving & Elderly Support12 jobs

-Clinical Support21 jobs
+Clinical Support8 jobs

-See all 341+ Nonprofit North Carolina jobs
+See all 89+ Nonprofit H-1B Jobs in North Carolina

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Nonprofit North Carolina roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which nonprofit organizations in North Carolina sponsor H-1B visas?

-Universities and academic medical centers account for a significant share of nonprofit H-1B sponsorship in North Carolina.
+Universities and academic medical centers account for a significant share of nonprofit H-1B visa sponsorship in North Carolina.
 Duke University, the University of North Carolina system, RTI International, Wake Forest Baptist Health, and Atrium Health have all filed H-1B petitions in recent years.
 Large research-focused nonprofits and hospital networks are generally the most consistent sponsors because they hire for specialized roles that require specific advanced degrees.

 Which cities in North Carolina have the most nonprofit H-1B sponsorship jobs?